 The tool includes a database of information on 41 strategies to increase resiliency on Cape Cod, including nature-based solutions, structural solutions, and policy approaches, which were researched and classified based on their ability to protect against, accommodate, or retreat from the impacts of erosion, storm surge, and sea level rise.
 Fact sheets are also available on individual strategies.
 The value of Cape Cod's ecosystems, the influence of adaptation strategies on these ecosystems, and the impact of ecosystem services on property values in the region were considered and incorporated into the tool.
-Recommendation Maintain aerial photography, planimetrics, and LiDAR data: consistent collection and analysis of aerial photography and LiDAR should be prioritized and maintained in a regional, accessible database RESILIENT CAPE COD PROJECT ADAPTATION STRATEGIES MATRIX The Adaptation Strategies Matrix presents actions that can be taken to protect an area from coastal hazards like sea level rise, storm surge, and erosion.
+Recommendation Maintain regionally consistent aerial photography, planimetrics, and LiDAR data in a regional, accessible database RESILIENT CAPE COD PROJECT ADAPTATION STRATEGIES MATRIX The Adaptation Strategies Matrix presents actions that can be taken to protect an area from coastal hazards like sea level rise, storm surge, and erosion.
 The matrix organizes information on the spectrum of resiliency strategies available, including where they may be used, and advantages and disadvantages of each action.
 The strategies range from taking "no action" to "green" or policy-based options, to "gray" engineering structure options.
 The information is presented in multiple formats, including educational fact sheets and integration with the Coastal Planner for scenario planning